dssjoblom/rails-ansible-stack/README.md

 What your deployment scripts must do in order to work:

+0. Deploy as `admin`, the user created by Ansible.
+The credentials for this user are the ones you set up in part 3 of "Adding a new environment".

 1. Put the deployable code into `{{app_directory}}/current`, where app_directory is defined in the Ansible configuration file